-

 Admission

-1 In order to be admitted to this programme, a student needs to have completed the requirements for:
+1 In order to be admitted to this degree, a student needs to have completed the requirements for:

-a the Degree of Bachelor of Science from this University with a Grade Point Average of at least 5.0 or higher in 75 points above Stage II in Environmental Science, or the equivalent as approved by Senate or its representative
+a the Degree of Bachelor of Science in a relevant subject from this University with a Grade Point Average of 4.0 or higher in 75 points above Stage II, or the equivalent as approved by Senate or its representative

 and

-Note: Relevant subjects may include environmental science, geography, biology, chemistry, earth sciences and geology.
+Note: Relevant subjects may include chemistry, biology, earth sciences, environmental science, geography or geology.

 Duration and Total Points Value